 It becomes apparent, given all of the above factors, that determining the exact amount of time required to learn to surf may not be as simple as initially thought.
 Fast learners who have a flair for board sports can easily pop up and ride an unbroken wave in a matter of hours.

 Others may need to practice for weeks or even months before they can ride an unbroken wave.
-We're sure that once you ride your first real wave, you'll be hooked on surfing for the rest of your life.
+We're sure that once you ride your first real wave at a surf camp like Los Clavos in Nicaragua, you'll be hooked on surfing for the rest of your life.